bonibv/swarc-material/arc42/arc42-template-EN.md

 **Contents**

 </div>

-"A short summary and explanation of the fundamental decisions and solution strategies, that shape system architecture.
-It includes

--   technology decisions

--   decisions about the top-level decomposition of the system, e.g. usage of an architectural pattern or design pattern

--   decisions on how to achieve key quality goals

--   relevant organizational decisions, e.g. selecting a development process or delegating certain tasks to third parties."

 * Technology Decisions: Adoption of a microservices architecture to facilitate scalability and maintainability.
 * Top-level Decomposition: Use of APIs to interface with services like Pixlr for image editing and social media platforms for sharing.